 - Key Attraction – Diyas, garlands, pujas and blessings

-- When – In the mid of Kartik month as per Nepali calendar.
+- When – In the middle of Kartik month as per the Nepali calendar.

 - Where – Nepal/ India